AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 ### Build the Project

-The project and tests can be built with the provided scripts on Ubuntu 14.04 or Debian 7.
+The project and tests can be built with make on most linux systems.

-`./build_project.sh`

-At this point, you will have a few outputs, which can be copied to allow easy use across many projects (example commands provided for Ubuntu 14.04):

-* A compiled shared library libaossl.a, that needs to be put on the linker path

-`sudo cp libaossl.a /usr/local/bin`

-* A set of header files in the lib/include directory that need to be put onto the include path
+`make`

+`make test`

-`sudo mkdir /usr/local/include/aossl`
+`sudo make install`

-`sudo cp lib/include/* /usr/local/include/aossl`

 ## Use
 Please continue on to the [Use] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/use) section of the documentation to see example uses of the library.